Albrtito/ObsidianNotes/02-Atomic/1732021285 - Protocol - ALOHA.md

 cssclasses:
 ---
 # Protocol - ALOHA

+> [!NOTE] Def:
-ALOHA is a link layer random access protocol for multiple channel access.
+>  ALOHA is a link layer random access protocol for multiple channel access.
+>  We say it is random due to its strategy for retransmission based on a random value p when a collision is detected.

++ It’s name comes from the fact that it was developed to establish communication between Hawaian islands.
++ There are two types of ALOHA protocols, slotted and pure.

 ## Slotted ALOHA: Time slots

-This protocol takes into account the followint **assumptions** (rules so that everyone is playing with the same idea in mind):
+> [!NOTE] Intro:
+> The slotted ALOHA uses fixed slots of time to send data.
+This prevents collisions but  requires all hosts to be synchronised.

+### Requirements:

-+ All frames have the same size
++ All frames  must have the same size
 + Time is divided into slots, each slot has the lenght equal to the time required to transmit 1 frame.

+  #Duda: The propagation over one link could be different than other.
+And what if the transmission delay of one host is different form the others?

 	+ Everyone can use the slots, however u need to transmit **at the beginning of the slot**

 + Nodes are somehow synchronized
+  >f.e: Using a clock
 + The collision is detected by every node in the system.

-What happens with collisions?
+	+ Everyone can see that the link is busy.
+###  Managing collisions:
 If there is a collision, **each node that collided retransmits with a probability p**.
 + P is obtained randomly.
 The probability of collisions will change with a direct relation to P. The higher the P, the higher the probability of collisions.

-## PROS and CONS:
+### PROS and CONS:
++ Same as all random access protocols.
 **PROS:**
-+ With an small load, the channel can be used with little to none problems.
++ With an **small load**, the channel can be used with **little to none problems.**
-+ Decentralization, only clocks are needed
++ **Decentralization**, only clocks are needed
-+ Really simple.
++ Really **simple**.

 **CONS:**
 + Collisions = wasting slots
-+ Clock synchronisation is really hard to do.
++ **Clock synchronisation is really hard**

-### What is the efficiency of this systems?
+### Efficiency:
 With a **huge number of hosts** we’ll have a value for p = 37%.
 This value will transform into:
 + 37% of the channel will be used.
 + 37% of the channel wil be empty.